 More importantly, though, you want a cheat sheet with your own rankings, because the default rankings for any site are going to conflict with your values.
 Your favorite end-game sleepers might be so buried on the site you forget all about them in the heat of the draft.
 Your cheat sheet will help you stay on top of the available player pool better and ensure you maximize value later in the draft.
 Don’t worry, we’ll have some printable cheat sheets for you once the player pools are a little more clear.

 4. Don’t wait too long on first base

 5. Draft two top starting pitchers in the first four to five rounds

 We may not always get the names right, but there’s little argument that elite-level starting pitchers are more valuable than ever.
-They are still throwing 200 innings or more and enjoying the full benefit of the swing and miss generation of MLB hitters.
+They are the rae pitchers still throwing 200 innings or more and enjoying the full benefit of this swing and miss generation of MLB hitters.
 Meanwhile, the bulk of starting pitchers are seeing fewer innings and subsequently fewer wins and a smaller share of the strikeouts.
-I compare it to the state of the running back in the NFL.
-The elite three-down backs are the most valuable commodity in fantasy football.
-Then there’s a bunch of mediocrities who add a little here and there.
-Of all my fantasy baseball draft tips this one may have the biggest impact on your success in 2020.
+We don’t know how the baseball will play this year, but in order to compete you’re going to need two elite starters who give you high quality innings with plenty of strikeouts.
+If you don’t get these aces, you’re gonna end up chasing strikeouts with lesser-quality pitchers and your ratios are gonna be worse for it.

 6. Draft at least two good middle relievers in the late rounds or in the reserve rounds